The essence of MB&F. The spirit of Can-Am

-HM8 Can-Am is powered by an in-house developed bi-directional jumping hour and trailing minute indication module, on a Sowind base movement.
-The movement is inverted to put the winding rotor on top and modified to drive the prism indicator module.
+HM8 Can-Am is powered by an in-house developed bi-directional jumping hour and trailing minute indication module, on a Girard-Perregaux base movement.
+This movement is inverted to put the winding rotor on top and modified to drive the prism indicator module.
 The finishing of the movement is first class, which it has to be as it is completely open to view from the top.
 The power reserve is 42 hours.

 The discs rotate horizontally on top of the movement; they are visible in the corners of the transparent Engine cover.
-Yet the time indications are displayed vertically in a dashboard d’ at the front of the case.
+Yet the time indications are displayed vertically in a ‘dashboard’ at the front of the case.
 To achieve this, MB&F worked with a high-precision optical glass supplier to develop reflective sapphire crystal prisms that reflect light from the discs 90°.
 The prisms also magnify the indications by 20% to maximise legibility.